 This trope may have started just after the deadly influenza epidemic of 1918.
 A LOT of bachelor aunts and uncles suddenly found themselves having to care for their nieces and nephews.

-In some matrilinear cultures, the mother's (eldest) brother plays a much bigger part in the raising of a child than the father.
-This concept is known as an "Avunculate."
-Some theorize that this may have roots in evolutionary biology, since a father can never be 100% certain his children are truly his, it makes sense for him to also invest in the children of his sister since they are guaranteed to share some of his DNA through his sister.
+In some matrilineal cultures, the mother's (eldest) brother plays a much bigger part in the raising of a child than the father.
+This concept is known as an "Avunculate".
+Some theorize that this may have roots in evolutionary biology; since a father can never be 100% certain his children are truly his, it makes sense for him to also invest in the children of his sister since they are guaranteed to share some of his DNA through his sister.